SmartON: Just-in-Time Active Event Detection on Energy Harvesting Systems: Overview of

 $\bullet$ \emph{Other Components}: We use a TI MSP430FR5994 microcontroller and an LTC3105 voltage booster.
-Capacitors are activated in the ascending order of their capacitance to make sure later added capacitors can bring down the voltage of the entire array to a low level. \Sys\ remains in the lower-power mode for most of the time.
+Capacitors are activated in the ascending order of their capacitance to make sure later added capacitors can bring down the voltage of the entire array to a lower level.
 An internal timer is maintained to keep track of the time during this period.
-When the system is powered off, e.g., due to intermittent energy, an external real-time clock module (RTC) is used to keep track of the world time.
+When the system is completely powered off, e.g., due to intermittent energy, an external real-time clock (RTC) module is used to keep track of the world time.
 Using the RTC simplifies the hardware design.
 However, we can replace this with a completely batteryless time keeper such as Botoks~\cite{botoks}.
-We have tested the system with both camera and microphone sensors.
+For sensors, we have tested the system with both camera and microphone sensors.